 Take it from one who has seen her wild dream come true: high performance gear for women hikers, designed and tested by women, is now at hand (and foot).

-Gear up, head out, and enjoy being a Force Of Nature!
+Gear up, head out, and enjoy the great gear from REI Force Of Nature!